paritytech/metrics/README.md

 Copy `example.env` as `.env` and replace the variables with your own.

+> If you want to get a user's related metric, write their username in the `author` field, if not, just delete this field.

 Run:

 - `yarn install`
 - `yarn run cli`

-It will generate a file named `report.md` as the output.
+It will generate two files:
+- `report.md`
+- `index.html`

 ### Run as GitHub action